shadi-fsai/a1facts/README.md

 By using a1facts, you can build an AI agent that is not only intelligent but also trustworthy, providing precise and reliable answers every time.

+a1facts is a work in progress, we'd love to hear from you on how you're using it and what you need it to do next.

 ## Getting Started

 Follow these steps to get the a1facts Knowledge Graph running on your local machine.